SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/selenium_manager.en.md

 Selenium Manager is compiled using GitHub Actions workflows.
 The workflows create binaries for Windows, Linux, and MacOS.
 These binaries work in both x86 and ARM architectures, so these 3 binaries should be enough for almost all use cases.
 You can find the build job definitions [here](https://github.com/SeleniumHQ/selenium/actions/workflows/build-selenium-manager.yml).

 The build artifacts are manually checked into the selenium repo and stored under the [common folder](https://github.com/SeleniumHQ/selenium/tree/trunk/common/manager).
-The [bazel build tasks](https://github.com/SeleniumHQ/selenium/blob/trunk/README.md#bazel) then copy these pre-built binaries for testing and packaging the binary within Selenium releases.
+The [bazel build tasks](https://github.com/SeleniumHQ/selenium/blob/trunk/README.md#bazel) then copy these pre-built binaries for packaging the binary within Selenium releases.